ChloeZzzzz/IT-Project-eportfolio/README.md

 ## Features and Functionalities
 **Homepage**
-Homepage is avaliable for all users (those who have accounts) and visitors (those who does not have accounts).
-This page inlcude product introduction, which is mainly on "Secure", "Fast" and "Inspiring", and also gives users and visitors a taste of the style of our product.
+Homepage is avaliable for all users (those who have accounts) and visitors (those who do not have accounts).
+This page includes product introduction, which is mainly on "Secure", "Fast" and "Inspiring", and also gives users and visitors a taste of the style of our product.

 URL Link: /

 **User Sign Up**
 This page is for visitors to sign up and use more advanced functionalities.
-Usrs are identified by unique email address, and required to set up a password, which is hashed and stored in the database.
+Users are identified by an unique email address, and are required to set up a password, which is hashed and stored in the database.
 Sign up with Gmail is also planned to be implemented in future versions.

 URL Link: /signup